Made of Honor: Plot

-Tom, almost accepting defeat, continues being a responsible M-O-H by traveling to Scotland with Hannah.
+Tom, almost accepting defeat, continues being a responsible maid of honor by traveling to Scotland with Hannah.
 After their arrival at Eilean Donan Castle, he meets Colin's family.
-They have a variant of the Highland Games, in which the groom competes to prove himself worthy of his bride.
+They have a variant of the Highland games, in which the groom competes to prove himself worthy of his bride.
 Tom also participates, hoping to defeat Colin, but he loses in the last round.

-At the family dinner: Colin's family proudly tells Hannah (who opposes to the killing and eating of animals) that every plate of meat on the table is from animals that Colin killed.
-Tom, who understands how uncomfortable Hannah feels, offers to help go over her vows.
-But, as he starts telling her his feelings, the other bridesmaids interrupt, dragging Hannah to her bachelorette party.
+At the rehearsal dinner, Colin's family proudly tells Hannah (who opposes to the killing and eating of animals) that every plate of meat on the table is from animals that Colin killed.
+Later that night, Tom offers to help go over her vows.
+As he starts to tell her his feelings, the other bridesmaids interrupt, dragging Hannah to her bachelorette party.

 Hannah has to give every man in the pub a peck for a coin (Scottish tradition), including Tom.
-When it is his turn, without anyone looking, he kisses her as passionately as possible, and though surprised, she kisses back.

-That night, Hannah goes to Tom's room to talk about their kiss, finding him under Melissa (the ex) who is trying to seduce him.
+When it is his turn, without anyone looking, he passionately kisses her, and she kisses back.
+Afterwards, Hannah goes to Tom's room to discuss the kiss but sees Melissa, in a drunken stupor, trying to seduce him.
 Seeing Hannah at the door, he pushes Melissa off and runs after her.
-Hannah refuses to let Tom in and, behind the closed door with running tears, she tells him she is still marrying Colin the next day.
-The distressed Tom gives up being the M-O-H as he cannot bear to watch them marry.
+Hannah refuses to let Tom into her room and she tells him she is still marrying Colin the next day.
+The distressed Tom gives up being the maid of honor as he cannot bear to watch them marry, so he decides to go back home.

-As he is leaving the next morning, Tom suddenly turns back.
-However, the only ferry to the church already left.
-Luckily, he manages to borrow a horse from the locals.
-As he is riding up to the church doors, the horse stops, sending him flying through the chapel doors.

-Hannah cannot believe Tom is back for her.
-She rushes to help him stand as he finally declares his love.
-She kisses him passionately in front of everyone.
-Colin punches him in the face for it.
+As he is leaving the next morning, Tom realizes that he must stop the wedding immediately, telling the driver to turn back.
+Finding the only ferry unavailable, he borrows a horse to ride to the ceremony.
+As he is riding up to the church doors, the horse stops, sending him flying through the chapel doors and interrupting the wedding.
+Hannah rushes to Tom's side and he declares his love.
+She realizes she loves Tom back and kisses him passionately, calling off the wedding and apologizing to Colin, who punches Tom in the face.
 Tom and Hannah go back to New York together, getting married on a rooftop under the stars and live happily ever after.

 Cast

 Production

 The filming schedule was 26 days to accommodate Patrick Dempsey's commitments to Grey's Anatomy.
 Dempsey was part of the project before the director was chosen and agreed to Weiland after seeing an early cut of his coming-of-age film Sixty-Six.
 The scene where Dempsey juggles plates was not in the script and was added on the day.

-Eilean Donan castle, famously the home of Connor MacLeod in the Highlander film, was used for exterior shots of one of the McMurray family homes.
+Eilean Donan castle, the home of Connor MacLeod in the Highlander film, was used for exterior shots of one of the McMurray family homes.